Second-Order Constrained Dynamic Optimization: Introduction

 \subsection{Sequential Quadratic Programming}

-SQP was introduced as a constrained optimization technique in \cite{wilson1963simplicialSQP}, showing its power in many fields including robotics \citep {kuindersma2016optimization,posa2014direct}, aerospace \citep{kenway2014multipoint,kamyar2014aircraft} and chemical engineering \citep{lucia2013multi}.
+SQP was introduced as a constrained optimization technique in \cite{wilson1963simplicialSQP}, showing its power in many fields including robotics \citep {Yunt2006SUMT, yunt2007combined, yunt2011augmented, kuindersma2016optimization,posa2014direct}, aerospace \citep{kenway2014multipoint,kamyar2014aircraft} and chemical engineering \citep{lucia2013multi}.
 The approach relies on sequentially solving QP subproblems with quadratically approximated objectives and linearized constraints, generating new nominal trajectories.
 For dynamical systems, SQP encodes the constraints that arise from linearized dynamics at every time step as equality constraints.
-SQP also has single- \citep{DIEHL2002577realtimeMPC}, which is also known as condensing, and multiple-shooting formulations.
-The single-shooting variant eliminates the state variables and only treats the control as decision variables, implicitly satisfying the dynamics.
+SQP also has single-shooting and multiple-shooting formulations.
+The multiple-shooting variant has state and controls as decision variables.
+The single-shooting variant has some variations.
+It can be achieved by solving the same subproblem as the multiple-shooting variant and propagating the state using the system's dynamics.
+A technique called condensing \citep{DIEHL2002577realtimeMPC} can also be used to eliminate the state variables from the subproblems.
 There exists a significant amount of SQP variants that have been proposed in the literature recently for nonlinear optimal control and model predictive control (MPC) \citep{kouzoupis2018recent}.
 One of the main difficulties of the SQP approach was its computational demands to solve QP subproblems.
 To alleviate this problem \cite{pantoja1991sequential} proposed a stage-wise version of SQP under control inequality constraints.
 In the same spirit of DDP, this approach solves smaller subproblems at every time step, rather than solving a problem for a whole time horizon.
 Another approach for improving the time complexity is to exploit the special sparse structure of the constraints arising from dynamics while solving QP.
 The growth of computational complexity with respect to time horizon can be reduced from cubic to linear, which is as good as DDP.
 This approach was proposed with active-set \citep{GLAD1984SQPactive}, IP \citep{Steinbach1994efficientIPSQP}, and barrier \citep{ Wang2010linearMPCefficientT} methods.
 The same reduction is achieved by Riccati-based recursion for Linear Quadratic Regulator (LQR) problems \citep{dohrmann1997efficient, Rao1998IPMPC, JORGENSEN2004efficientMPC}.
 Note that this technique is available only for multiple-shooting SQP because the sparse structure is lost by condensing \citep{Diehl2009efficientMPCandEstim}.
+It is worth noting that the recursion provides feedback gains as byproducts, as in DDP, although the gains have not been actively used.
 In the single-shooting variant, rather than working on the complexity, \cite{Singh2022} incorporates the DDP-style closed loop rollout, achieving a faster convergence speed.
 Recently, \cite{Jordana2023stagewiseSQP} proposed an approach similar to the multiple-shooting SQP, showing its superiority over single- and multiple-shooting DDPs \citep{Mastalli2020FDDP} in tasks without state constraints.
-This work uses (LQR) and ADMM to solve QP subproblems efficiently and to enforce constraints.
+This work uses LQR and ADMM to solve QP subproblems efficiently and to enforce constraints.
 Inspired by \cite{Stellato2020OSQP}, the matrices used in QP are not updated every iteration to improve computational efficiency.